-HyperText Transfer Protocol, or HTTP, has been delivering web pages and media from servers to your browser for almost 30 years.
-Finally, this essential protocol is getting a much-needed upgrade to version 2.
-The new and improved protocol will revolutionize how content is delivered throughout the web leading to increased speed, efficiency and capability.
+HyperText Transfer Protocol, or HTTP, has been delivering websites and media from servers to your browser for almost 30 years.
+Finally, this essential protocol is getting a much-needed upgrade to HTTP2.

 New Protocol Requirements

 The HTTP2 infographic below shows the three requirements for your site to be able to function with the upgraded version.

 Without these requirements met, the connection will be made with an earlier version instead.

 Thankfully server support and browser support requirements will be naturally met as we enter into a new world that runs off of HTTP2.